tmpim/casket-docs/docs/cli.md

 #### HOME

 The home folder.
-Casket will create a .casketfile folder here if using managed TLS (automatic HTTPS), and possibly persist other state here in the future or if configured to do so.
+Casket will create a .casket folder here if using managed TLS (automatic HTTPS), and possibly persist other state here in the future or if configured to do so.

 #### CASKETPATH

-If set, Casket will use this folder to store assets instead of the default \$HOME/.casketfile.
+If set, Casket will use this folder to store assets instead of the default \$HOME/.casket.
 When running multiple Casket instances serving unrelated sites (e.g. as part of a hosting service shared among many users), it is strongly recommended for each Casket instance to have its own CASKETPATH so that instances aren't stepping on each other and sharing state.